 TOP 7 Best Hiking Rain Pants for Women 2019

-While many brands will usually offer male and female versions of their products, some are specifically built for slighter frames.
+While many outdoor clothing brands will usually offer male and female versions of their products, some are specifically built for slighter frames.

 Let’s take a look at these rain pants for women.

 Mountain Warehouse is a British company that specializes in offering quality outdoor gear at affordable prices.

 These waterproof overpants tick all the boxes when it comes to challenging for the best woman’s rain pants for backpacking.

 Lightweight and compact, they even come with a pouch so you can store them easily to save you valuable backpack space.

 - Sizes and fit might be hit and miss.

 Jack Wolfskin Women’s Activate Light Pants

 The women’s version of these Jack Wolfskin pants are lightweight and breathable, with a stretchable, comfortable fit.

 They’re specially designed to not impede your movement when out hiking or any on any other outdoor activity.